Introduction to part 2

-In our last article on Overspend in the Cloud, we explored the genesis of cloud overspending and delved into why it exists.
-In this article, we will highlight five common-sense approaches you can take with your Engineering and IT teams to bring your budgets in line and make money in the cloud.
+In our last article on overspending in the cloud, we explored the genesis of cloud overspend and delved into why it exists.
+In this article, we will highlight five common-sense approaches you can take with your engineering and IT teams to bring your budgets in line and make money in the cloud.

 From this example, it is clear that the growth of operational costs without business context can easily be misinterpreted.
 Additionally, it is often difficult for business values to be modeled in evaluating operational costs and what they mean.

 We can solve this by introducing a stable metric that bakes context with operational costs: a unit cost.
 Then, you can use these unit costs as an indicator of spending health rather than focusing on the pure dollar amounts of spend generated by each project.

 In our example above, consider a unit cost for the shopping cart service.
 Suppose the service costs $40,000 per month and typically manages 3 million carts.
 Dividing these, the unit cost is $0.013 per cart.

 For the payments service, suppose the service costs $30,000 per month and typically processes 2 million card transactions a month.
 Dividing these, the unit cost is $0.015 per credit card transaction.